What is the ICPA?

 How do I join?

-Contact one of the following State Council members for details of your local branch.
+Contact one of the following State Council members for details of your local branch or visit our website to join a branch near you.

 ICPA would appreciate your support